- September 7, 2022

 What is important to say now is to explain what actually do you consider a distraction.
 Many people would say that social media are distracting them.

+I would say that distraction is everything not related to your current task.
 If your timeboxes include time to manage social media, it will be exactly what you should do when the right moment comes.
 However, you shouldn’t check how your Facebook Ads campaign is going during the timebox reserved for checking the e-mails and answering Slack messages.

-TimeCamp is the tool that will show you how do you behave during each timebox, so you can moderate your actions better next time and learn how to work more efficiently.
+TimeCamp is the tool that will show you how you behave during each timebox, so you can moderate your actions better next time and learn how to work more efficiently.

 As in many other situations, data are everything.